aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 #### Workflow state machine error handling

 If an error occurs in the Step Function service that causes the state machine execution for an MIE workflow to be terminated immediately, then the `Catch` and `Retry` and **OperatorFailed** lambda will not be able to handle the error.
 These types of errors can occur in a number of circumstances.
-For example, when the Step Function history limit is exceeded or the execution is Stopped (aborted) from the AWS console.
-Failure to handle these errors will the the workflow in a perpetually `Started` status in the MIE control plane.
+For example, when the Step Function history limit is exceeded, or the execution is Stopped (aborted) from the AWS console.
+Failure to handle these errors will the workflow in a perpetually `Started` status in the MIE control plane.

 The **WorkflowErrorHandlerLambda:** lambda resource is triggered when the Step Functions service emits `Step Functions Execution Status Change` EventBridge events that have an error status (`FAILED, TIMED_OUT, ABORTED`).
 The error handler propagates the error to the MIE control plane if the workflow is not already completed.